 Asset Retirement Obligations

 Project Description: The objective of this project would be to improve financial reporting by developing requirements on recognition and measurement for asset retirement obligations (ARO), other than landfills.
-The achievement of this objective would reduce inconsistency in current reporting and, therefore, enhance comparability between governments, and it would improve the usefulness of information for decisions and analysis of various users of external financial reports of governments by developing disclosure requirements for these obligations.
+The achievement of this objective would reduce inconsistency in current reporting and, therefore, enhance comparability between governments.
+The project also will improve the usefulness of information for decisions and analysis of various users of external financial reports of governments by developing disclosure requirements for AROs.

 Added to Research Agenda: December 2013